4K1D3V/Pl-Hide-Pro/Group.md

 Each group needs a different **groupname**.

 To add a specific group to a user, add the permission **plhide.group.{groupname}**.
-If a player has **2 groups** permissions, then the group is set depending on the **priority** (the higher the number, the higher the priority)
+If a player has **2 groups** permissions, then the group is set depending on the **priority** (the higher the number, the higher the priority).
+If they have the same priority booth groups will be applied (they get merged)
-With the Bungeecord plugin you can choose on which servers the groups should be applied.
+With the Bungeecord/Velocity plugin you can also choose on which servers the groups should be used.

 ## Commands

 The "**commands**" **section** lists the commands that can either be blocked or executed exclusively.
-List subcommads is also possible:
+Listing subcommads is also possible:

 Example1 (**blacklist**): If you list "cmd test" it will block "cmd test" and its subargs ("cmd test <args>"), but it will not block "cmd" or "cmd help"